Kong/lua-resty-worker-events/README.markdown

 The process executing the event will not necessarily be the process posting the event.

 Before returning, it will call [poll](#poll) to handle all events up to and including the newly posted event.
+Check the return value to make sure it completed, see `poll`.

-The return value will be `true`, or `nil` and an error message.
+The return value will be the result from `poll`.

 *Note*: the worker process sending the event, will also receive the event!
 So if the eventsource will also act upon the event, it should not do so from the event posting code, but only when receiving it.
-Because `poll` is called by the `post` method, the event will have been handled before the call to `post` returns.

 [Back to TOC](#table-of-contents)